 Other uses – could be glued to photo frames, or planters for a beachy theme.
 Glue them in a shape, like a heart, letter or number and coat for protection.
 I’m getting excited about the possibilities now – hurry up and dry!

 This packet of Soft Clay available from Daiso, like everything else in the store (at Australia Fair on the Gold Coast and many other locations around Australia – check their store locator) cost only $2.80.
-I have a lot left of this clay for other crafts.
-Not available where you live?

 An easy recipe to make a faux porcelain-like clay that can be used for this faux coral.